for global health

 At the highest international level, this Prize esteems the United Nations’ efforts to preserve the health of people and the planet through the attainment of the UN 2030 Agenda Sustainable Development Goals.

-The Virchow Foundation for Global Health and the Virchow Prize for Global Health, which it established, provide a highly respected, international platform to raise awareness of global health issues, particularly among society and the general public.
+The Virchow Foundation for Global Health and the Virchow Prize for Global Health provide a highly regarded, international platform to raise awareness of global health issues, particularly among society and the general public.

-The Virchow Prize for Global Health materializes ongoing campaigns of prominent individuals and organisations around the world by establishing a significant international prize of the highest prestige that awards outstanding achievements in the broad field of global health.
+The Virchow Prize for Global Health materializes the lifetime achievement of prominent individuals and organisations around the world by establishing a significant international prize of the highest prestige in the broad field of global health.